Tthh123/INF2009_GROUP1/README.md

 - Nik Mohammad Farhan (2201237)
 - Wong Meng Lun Alan (2201038)

+## 📦 Work Package Creation and Individual Responsibilities

+This section outlines the work packages and designated responsibilities for each team member.
+Tasks have been divided based on the system architecture: **Cloud**, **Fog**, and **Edge**, with clearly defined scopes to ensure collaboration and accountability.

+---

+### ☁️ Cloud Pi

+**1. Frontend Development – Travis**
+- Designed and implemented the **user-facing dashboard** using Flask and web technologies.
+- Responsible for **data visualization** of sensor readings and weather alerts.
+- Ensured responsive design and usability of the dashboard interface.

+**2. Backend Development – Jun Jie (JJ)**
+- Developed the **Flask server API** to handle incoming data and serve predictions to the frontend.
+- Connected the backend to a **Redis (NoSQL) database** for storing sensor and forecast data.
+- Ensured smooth handling of API routes and response formatting.

+**3. Communication Protocol – Alan**
+- Implemented **MQTT messaging** between edge, fog, and cloud layers.
+- Configured **ngrok tunneling** for remote testing and webhook-based communications.
+- Ensured secure and reliable transmission of both sensor data and alerts.

+---

+### 🌫️ Fog Pi

+**ML Model Training – Farhan**
+- Designed and trained the **Convolutional Neural Network (CNN)** for weather condition classification.
+- Utilized **TensorFlow Lite** to convert and optimize models for edge deployment.
+- Periodically retrains the model using new sensor datasets and handles versioning of model updates.

+---

+### 🛰️ Edge Pi

+**Sensor Integration & Interface Protocols – Yu Rui**
+- Configured environmental sensors: **DHT22, BMP280, Anemometer** for accurate data collection.
+- Programmed the **data acquisition scripts** using Python.
+- Handled **low-level interface protocols** such as I2C, GPIO, and UART to ensure sensor communication with the Raspberry Pi.
+- Integrated Raspberry Pi Pico as an **ADC bridge** for analog sensor (anemometer) readings.

+---

+Each member is responsible for **documentation, testing, and integration** of their respective work packages.
+Collaboration was maintained through GitHub and regular team sync-ups to ensure alignment.

 ## 🛠️ Hardware and Tools Selection – Justification

 This section outlines the rationale behind the selection of hardware and tools used for our project.
 All choices were made based on criteria such as **efficiency, suitability for remote outdoor use, and compatibility with edge computing frameworks**.